cmattnielsen/Data_Course_NIELSEN/README.md

 This is my 7th time pushing things to my github.
 I am catching on now.
 8th time is down now.
 I am ready.
 I can type what I want and it will appear on my website.
 Pretty cool if you ask me.
+10th time is nothing.
+I can do this all day.